yzmedipally/pythonexercises/README.md

 ./exercises.py --config <path_to_config_file> --action check

 # Initializes the project (can also be used to update gitlab to an updated config file)
-# this defines who is admin, i.e. first call no special rights needed, after that admin rights
+# this defines who is instructor, i.e. first call no special rights needed, after that instructor rights
 ./exercises.py --config <path_to_config_file> --action init

 # Publishes an exercise in a "namespace"
-# admin rights needed
+# instructor rights needed
 # tba:
 ./exercises.py --config <path_to_config_file> --action publish --exercise exerciseID

 # Checks out the solutions for the reviewer
-# token must at least have REPORTER rights
+# token must at least have reviewer rights
 ./exercises.py --config <path_to_config_file> --action download --exercise exerciseID

 # Deprovisions a whole course
-# admin rights needed
+# instructor rights needed
 ./exercises.py --config <path_to_config_file> --action delete --exercise exerciseID

 ```